DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         </tr>
     </table>

-    You can also specify any properties (except [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/)) listed in the [series]/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) section in this object.
+    You can also specify any other [series properties]/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) in this object, except [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/).

 - **processCell** accepts a single argument: